Passenger and goods train waiting to leave Princetown Station – 1950s

 This situation changed after two years of negotiation, and by 1885 a station was constructed at Yelverton, serving trains on both the Tavistock and Launceston line and the Princetown railway.
 Yelverton station officially opened on 1st May of that year, and the initial service offered four trains in each direction daily on weekdays.
 By 1887, the schedule expanded to five trains a day, with extra services on Mondays, Wednesdays, and Saturdays, plus two trains running on Sundays.

-In the early years, much of the railway’s traffic was freight, transporting general goods for the town and prison, as well as granite from nearby quarries.
+In the early years, much of the railway’s traffic was freight, transporting goods for the town and prison, as well as granite from nearby quarries.
 Prisoners often travelled in special compartments, separated from the growing number of regular passengers.

 Winter on Dartmoor was always challenging, with frequent snowstorms affecting the higher parts of Devon.
 In 1891, the region experienced its worst blizzard in living memory.
 The storm was particularly harsh on Princetown due to its elevation.
 On 9th March, a train from Princetown became stuck in a snowdrift near Eggworthy Cutting, with six passengers aboard.
 Despite attempts to free the train, the passengers were stranded overnight, enduring intense cold until they were finally reached by three railwaymen the following day.
 It wasn’t until eight days later that the train was finally freed.